- For Members

 - Services for Writers

 - Union Plus

 - Script Registration

 - Let’s Talk

-Below are the Candidate Statements for the 2017 Writers Guild of America, East Council Election.
-Click on the name of the candidate to go directly to his/her statement or click on the first name and scroll down to read them all.
+Below are the candidate statements for the 2014 Writers Guild of America, East (WGAE) council elections.
+Click the name of the candidate to go directly to their statement or scroll down to read them all.

-The ten (10) candidates for the six (6) open Freelance seats are (order determined by lot*):
+The 16 candidates for the seven open Freelance seats are:

 - Andrea Ciannavei